CBIIT/fnlcr-bids-hpc/documentation/candle/how_to_make_your_code_candle_compliant.md

 python $CANDLE/Supervisor/templates/models/mnist/mnist_mlp.py
 ```

 In fact, this [exact file](https://github.com/ECP-CANDLE/Supervisor/blob/fnlcr/templates/run_without_candle.sh) is one of our [CANDLE templates](https://github.com/ECP-CANDLE/Supervisor/tree/fnlcr/templates).
-Feel free to run that file as-is to help you see how things work (`sbatch $CANDLE/Supervisor/templates/run_without_candle.sh`) or copy it to your local directory and [edit it](https://cbiit.github.io/fnlcr-bids-hpc/documentation/candle/how_to_modify_the_candle_templates) to test how well you made your code CANDLE-compliant (only the last two non-commented-out lines truly need be modified).
+Feel free to run that file as-is to help you see how things work (`sbatch $CANDLE/Supervisor/templates/run_without_candle.sh`) or copy it to your local directory and [edit it](https://cbiit.github.io/fnlcr-bids-hpc/documentation/candle/how_to_modify_the_candle_templates) to test how well you made your code CANDLE-compliant.

 ## Notes